What is Female Genital Cutting?

 The region and the community a girl lives in determines which of the various forms of female genital cutting she undergoes.
 Female genital cutting is classified into the following four types:

-- Type I (incision or sunna): partial or total removal of the clitoris
+- Type I (incision): partial or total removal of the clitoris

 - Type 2 (excision): partial or total removal of the clitoris and the labia minora (inner lips)